platformsh/platformsh-docs/src/administration/integrations/gitlab.md

 * `--fetch-branches`: Track and deploy branches (true by default)
 * `--prune-branches`: Delete branches that do not exist in the remote GitLab repository (true by default)

+Note that the `--prune-branches` option depends on `--fetch-branches` being enabled.
+If `--fetch-branches` is disabled, `--prune-branches` will automatically be set to false, even if specifically set to true.

 ### 3. Add the webhook

 The previous command, if successful should output the configuration of the integration.
 The last element would look like: